Does Australian oil refining really

 the trend will be tighter oil supply and increasing prices, with

 Even if "peak oil" forecasters are correct, we would be producing

 about as much oil in 2030 as we do today.
-Oil is not going away in
+The real worry in that

 Resources of oil are extensive but the technological, financial and